mahuntington/IDEXX-Notes/node.md

 app.use('/runs/', runsController); //use it for anything starting with /runs
 ```

-Now, in a separate file, we can use:
+Now, create a controllers directory, create an appropriately named file, and use:

 ```javascript
 var controller = require('express').Router(); //require express and create a router (controller)